Take a look inside the bottle

 Some people believe natural product ingredients are safer to use than man-made, synthetic ones.
 The reality is that it’s not that simple; both natural and synthetic ingredients have a safe range and an unsafe range.
 Even basics like sunlight, oxygen, and water have safety limits.
 So what goes into choosing our product ingredients?

 1) Safety.
-We define the safe range for every ingredient , whether natural or synthetic.
-We use the same science-based approach as regulatory agencies around the world. (link to P&G safety process page)
+First we define the safe range for every ingredient , whether natural or synthetic.
+Then we apply the same science-based approach as regulatory agencies around the world.

 2) Performance.
 Every ingredient has a role in delivering the performance you expect from our products.
 We seek to use the best ingredients for our products so that you can use them with confidence.